uwizeyeh/Project-quote/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## BDD
-This project work for upvote,downvote and delete some thing you post .
+This project work for upvote,downvote and delete some thing you post,You can see time you post your quotes

 ## Build